Sylvain-SF/School_District_Analysis/README.md

 ## Overview of Project:
  In this project, we analysed datas-set from a variety of sources and formats to informed a school board for their discussions and strategic decisions.<br>
  We aggregated datas to showcase trends and schools performance regarding schools budgets, reading and math score, sizes and priorities.
-We did this analysis first for all the schools datas and then by replacing the 9th grade reading and math scores for Thomas High School.
+We did this analysis first with all the schools datas and then by replacing the 9th grade reading and math scores for Thomas High School.

 ## Results: